kvudata/ScavengARHunt/README.md

 ScavengARHunt
 =============
-An augmented reality scavenger hunt.
+An augmented reality scavenger hunt using natural feature recognition.